-Clinical TrialsSTM 434 is a soluble receptor fused to part of an antibody that blocks the growth factor Activin A. STM 434 is being studied in patients with ovarian cancer and other advanced solid tumors.
+Clinical TrialsSTM 434 is a soluble receptor fused to part of an antibody that is designed to block the growth factor Activin A. STM 434 is being studied in patients with ovarian cancer and other advanced solid tumors.

 Other Advanced Solid Tumors

 We are also investigating STM 434 in several advanced solid tumors many of which are known to overexpress Activin A. For example, preclinical studies with a surrogate of STM 434 have demonstrated improved survival in a mouse model of colon cancer.

 STM 434 is a ligand trap, which mimics the ActR2B receptor, binding Activin A and other ligands (such as activin B made by kidney tumors) that would otherwise activate this receptor promoting tumor proliferation or invasion.

 Preclinical results in experiments blocking Activin A by using a soluble receptor, both as a single therapy and in combination with chemotherapy, led to a reduction in tumor size.
 In other experiments, mice with high Activin A levels, which caused granulosa cell ovarian tumors, survived longer after treatment with a surrogate for STM 434 in comparison to untreated mice.

 Lu J, Haqq CM, Han HQ.
 Effects of a soluble activin type 2B receptor Fc fusion protein (STM 217) in TOV-21G, a mouse xenograft model of clear cell ovarian cancer.
 J Clin Oncol 2013; 31 (supplement; abstract 2541).
 (Citation)

 Zhou X, Wang JL, Lu J, Song Y, Kwak KS, Jiao Q, et al. Reversal of cancer cachexia and muscle wasting by ActRIIB antagonism leads to prolonged survival.
 Cell.
 2010; 142(4):531-43.
 (Citation)